gigalixir/gigalixir-cli/docs/source/main.rst

     https://github.com/gjaldon/heroku-buildpack-phoenix-static
     https://github.com/gigalixir/gigalixir-buildpack-distillery.git

-If you *really* want, the :bash:`gigalixir-buildpack-clean-cache` is optional if you know you will never want to clean your GIGALIXIR build cache.
+If you *really* want, the :bash:`gigalixir-buildpack-clean-cache` is optional if you know you will never want to clean your Gigalixir build cache.
 Also, :bash:`heroku-buildpack-phoenix-static` is optional if you do not have phoenix static assets.
 For more information about buildpacks, see :ref:`life of a deploy`.

 Configuration and Secrets
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, Phoenix creates a :bash:`prod.secret.exs` file to store secrets.
 If you want to continue using :bash:`prod.secret.exs` you'll have to commit it to version control so we can bundle it into your release.
 This is usually not a good idea, though.

-GIGALIXIR prefers that you use environment variables for secrets and configuration.
+Gigalixir prefers that you use environment variables for secrets and configuration.
 To do this, you'll want to delete your :bash:`prod.secret.exs` file, move the contents to your :bash:`prod.exs` file, and modify the values to pull from environment variables.

 Open your :bash:`prod.exs` file and delete the following line if it is there